-Evaluating material from the World Wide Web is as important as evaluating every book that you use during the research process.
-By establishing evaluative criteria for online resources, you begin to determine if you can draw any conclusions about the reliability and accuracy of the information you have found.
+Evaluating material from the Internet is as important as evaluating every book and article that you use during the research process.
+By asking critical questions about your online resources, you can determine the reliability and accuracy of the information you have found.

-Preus Library provides students with access to a large amount of electronic information, ranging from the databases you might use to find your scholarly articles, to full-text journals online and electronic dictionaries and encyclopedias.
-Many of these resources are selected with the Paideia research papers in mind, and provide a quick and reliable way to access peer-reviewed scholarly information.
-Articles that have been examined by subject experts before publication are “peer-reviewed”, which means they are considered accurate and appropriate for use in scholarly research.
+Preus Library provides students with access to a large amount of electronic information, ranging from the databases you might use to find scholarly articles, to full-text journals online and electronic dictionaries and encyclopedias.
+These resources provide a quick and reliable way to access peer-reviewed scholarly information.
+"Peer-reviewed" articles have been examined by subject experts before publication and are considered accurate and appropriate for use in scholarly research.

-The databases covered elsewhere are the best place to start.
+The databases listed in the Find Scholarly Articles section of these How-To's are generally good places to start.
 JSTOR, Project MUSE, America: History & Life, or Historical Abstracts, contain only scholarly information (much of which is peer-reviewed), and Academic OneFile has a search option to include only those journals that are peer-reviewed.
-You do not need to apply the same rigorous evaluative questions to materials found in these databases since the librarians have already done this part of the research for you.

 Search engines such as Google are also available for research.
 Often, these searches yield large amounts of information that require some degree of evaluation on your part.
 Some web sites can be rich sources of information for research projects, particularly those that make available primary source material that is too costly or rare to be among the holdings in Preus Library.